 … for the movie adaptation of one of my stories I’ll act surprised, yet quietly confident I would’ve been the winner all along.
 I’ll thank Mrs Widds, and producers and cast, (Emily Blunt, Zoe Saldana, Helen Mirren, Ming-Na Wen, Ellen Page) all sorts of other people, and then I’ll thank the makers of Bejeweled Twist.

 When I’m deep in the think-y parts of a story, which is the bit after the initial adrenaline rush of getting that first idea down on e-paper, I need to write a few sentences then pause, find the right word or the right science-y fact, then write some more.
 In that pause, staring at the debris on my desk just stalls the process.
 I need to have something not too taxing to occupy one bit of my brain so the other can problem solve.

 It’s not time sensitive so I can blather about and a single level will last me for hours (minutes) It doesn’t take up the whole screen so its easy to minimize and get back to work

 And, Mirabeau approves!

 Confession time.
-I’ve watched Live, Die, Repeat, or as it was (stupidly) released as, Edge of Tomorrow, at least four times, just to tastefully admire Emily Blunt’s rather magnificent body.
+I’ve watched Live, Die, Repeat, aka Edge of Tomorrow, (or a combination of both) at least four times, just to tastefully admire Emily Blunt’s rather magnificent body.